SibleySpeaks/katapult-manifesto/en/katapult-manifesto.md

 # katapult:NOW
 # a manifesto for a desirable future

-Abraham Lincoln supposedly said that "the best way to predict your future is to create it". **We are by no means setting out to predicting a specific future, but we are all set onto describing one worth creating.**
+Abraham Lincoln supposedly said that "the best way to predict your future is to create it". **We are by no means setting out to predicting a specific future, but we are all set on describing one worth creating.**

 Many people have thought deeply about the details and implications of the future we are trying to describe here.
-We don't want to repeat all these arguments here, but instead build on them or condense them and where appropriate link to them.
+We don't want to repeat all these arguments here.
+Instead, we aim to distill and build on them, linking to the original ideas where appropriate.

 The purpose of this manifesto is to describe a common objective that is worth fighting and working for and that has the potential to set us as the human race on a common path towards a great future.

 We still have many challenges to solve and the most important ones are well described and packaged into a framework as the [Sustainable Development Goals](http://www.globalgoals.org/) [SDGs], [but we have already shown that we know how to solve the most pressing problems humanity faced over millennia: plague, war and famine.
-We have not solved these completely, but the numbers show that we can, if we want.](https://en.wikipedia.org/wiki/Homo_Deus:_A_Brief_History_of_Tomorrow)
+We have not solved these completely, but the numbers show that we can, if we want to.](https://en.wikipedia.org/wiki/Homo_Deus:_A_Brief_History_of_Tomorrow)

-But before we set out to describe how we see the best possible future, we need to lay the foundations by describing our underlying beliefs.
+But before we set out to describe our vision of the best possible future, we need to lay the foundations by describing our underlying beliefs.

 ## Underlying Beliefs